 Boy, six, scarred for life by bully who 'split his ear in half' - but school says it cannot exclude her

-A six-year-old Cleveleys boy whose ear was split open by a bully who chased him down and threw him into a bench has been forced to continue to share a classroom with his attacker, as the school says it cannot exclude her.
+A six-year-old Cleveleys boy whose ear was split open by a bully who chased him down and threw him into a bench has been forced to continue to share a school with his attacker, as teachers say they cannot exclude her.

 He was rushed to hospital and had to have emergency surgery to repair his right ear, which was split open in the attack.